evantrowbridge/policy_lab_ndi/README.md

 -   OGP_data.xlsx

-    -   Katia, can you add info (the source and a link)?
+    -   add info (the source and a link)?

 -   GDP_data.xlsx

-    -   Katia, can you add info (the source and a link)?
+    -   add info (the source and a link)?

 -   CPI_Transparency_International.xlsx

-    -   Katia, can you add info (the source and a link)?
+    -   add info (the source and a link)?

 -   Gini_coefficient_2020.csv

     -   Gives each country's Gini index for the year 2020

-    -   Aishwarya, can you add info (the source and a link)?
+    -   add info (the source and a link)?

 -   Africa_Integrity_Indictors_CLEAN_22021.xlsx